Thoughts on the Inadequacy of Words

 English writer George Orwell

-In his widely read essay Politics and the English Language, Orwell describes the use of “political language” – how politicians use language to obfuscate, confuse and deceive the public in a number of ways, including the use of euphemisms and vague statements.
-Interestingly, Orwell also comments on how language not only reflects the current condition of the society from which it emerges, but can be instrumental in shaping, even redeeming, society as a whole.
+In his widely read essay Politics and the English Language, Orwell describes the use of “political language” – how politicians use language to obfuscate, confuse, and deceive the public in a number of ways, including the use of euphemisms and vague statements.
+Interestingly, Orwell also comments that language not only reflects the current condition of the society from which it emerges but can also be instrumental in shaping, even redeeming, society as a whole.

-Orwell’s most well-known critique of language and vocabulary is in his novel Nineteen Eighty-Four.
-In this seminal literary work, Orwell describes how the ruling party of the totalitarian state described in the novel controls the hearts and minds of the public by altering the definitions of words in popular usage and by rewriting the narratives of history.
+Orwell’s best-known critique of language and vocabulary appears in his novel Nineteen Eighty-Four.
+In this seminal literary work, Orwell describes how the ruling party of the totalitarian state controls the public’s hearts and minds by altering the very definitions of words in popular usage and rewriting the narratives of history.

 But where did that knowledge exist?
 Only in his own consciousness, which in any case must soon be annihilated.
 And if all others accepted the lie which the Party imposed – if all records told the same tale – then the lie passed into history and became truth.
 ‘Who controls the past,’ ran the Party slogan, ‘controls the future: who controls the present controls the past.’
 And yet the past, though of its nature alterable, never had been altered.
 Whatever was true now was true from everlasting to everlasting.
 It was quite simple.
 All that was needed was an unending series of victories over your own memory.
 ‘Reality control’, they called it: in Newspeak, ‘doublethink’

-These processes of redefining popular words and rewriting popular history have become some of the distinctive practices engaged upon by 20th Century totalitarian states, including Maoist China and the Stalinist Soviet Union.
+These processes of redefining popular words and rewriting popular history became distinctive practices of 20th-century totalitarian states, including Maoist China and the Stalinist Soviet Union.
 Perhaps, echoes of these processes still continue in the media and cultural landscape of the present day.
-Widespread censorship, cancel culture and historical revisionism prevalent in culture and academia these days have a distinctively Orwellian undertone.
+Widespread censorship, cancel culture, and historical revisionism prevalent in culture and academia these days have a distinctively Orwellian undertone.

 Words, after all, are the ultimate tool of deception – which is why the mastery of words is so important for lawyers and politicians!
-Because words are double-edged, in that they have the potential to obfuscate and clarify simultaneously, both revealing and concealing the truth, they must be approached with caution.
-Reading the “fine print,” reading “between the lines,” reading non-verbal cues, understanding context and subtext, along with the denotative and connotative meanings of words – are all practices critical to effective reading, comprehension and communication.
+Because words are double-edged, capable of both obfuscating and clarifying, simultaneously revealing and concealing the truth, they must be approached with caution.
+Reading the “fine print,” reading “between the lines,” reading nonverbal cues, understanding context and subtext, and the denotative and connotative meanings of words are all practices critical to effective reading, comprehension, and communication.

-In essence, short of achieving empathic, telepathic non-verbal communication with others, we must learn the skills associated with effective reading in order to communicate thoughtfully and well and avoid the sort of absurdly nightmarish scenarios that have become commonplace in the news cycle these days!
+In essence, short of achieving empathic, telepathic nonverbal communication with others, we must learn the skills of effective reading in order to communicate thoughtfully and well, and to avoid the absurdly nightmarish scenarios that have become commonplace in the news cycle these days!